stats_distribution_exponential

 Return value

-The result is a scalar or rank-1 array with a size of array_size, and the same type as lambda.
+If lambda is passed, the result is a scalar or rank-1 array with a size of array_size, and the same type as lambda.
 If lambda is non-positive, the result is NaN.

 Example